-Currently, a landlord may terminate an assured shorthold tenancy agreement and obtain possession of a property by serving a Section 21 Notice on the tenants.
+Currently, a landlord may terminate a tenancy agreement and obtain possession of a property by serving on the tenants a notice under Section 21 Housing Act 1988.
 The Section 21 Notice itself is called Form 6A.

 It’s often called a “no fault” eviction notice, as the landlord doesn’t need to give a reason for seeking possession of the property and terminating the tenancy.

 It’s by far the most common way to evict tenants in England because it’s relatively straightforward to do.
 Government figures estimate that 2/3 of evictions currently use this method when they’re seeking possession.
 However, it’s due to be abolished after the Renters Reform Bill comes into force.

 Section 21 notices at a glance